What do I need to know before I begin writing?

 E-mail your manuscript to firstname.lastname@example.org.
-Please include a cover letter with contact information for the lead author and a one-sentence biographical sketch (credentials, current job title and location) for each author.
+Please include a cover letter with contact information for the corresponding author and a one-sentence biographical sketch (credentials, current job title and location) for each author.
 Please identify which section of the magazine your submission is intended for.

 I’ve submitted my manuscript.
 Now what?

-Submitted manuscripts are acknowledged upon arrival.
-Following an internal review, the manuscript is accepted, rejected or, if appropriate, sent for peer review.
+Submissions are acknowledged upon arrival.
+Following an internal review, we will accept or reject the manuscript, request revisions or, if appropriate, send it for peer review.
 We generally try to notify authors of our decision within six weeks of submission; this time may vary, depending on the current rate of submissions.

 Once your manuscript has been accepted, each author will be asked to sign a form stating that she/he has made a substantial contribution to the concept, writing or revision of the manuscript and agreeing to transfer copyright to the Canadian Nurses Association.